Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Introduction

 \section{Introduction}

-In an edge-to-edge tiling of sphere by congruent pentagons, the pentagon can have five possible edge combinations \cite[Lemma 9]{wy1}: $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
-We classified the first two combinations in \cite{wy1}.
-In this second paper of the series, we classify the third combination $a^3b^2$.
+In an edge-to-edge tiling of the sphere by congruent pentagons, the pentagon can have five possible edge combinations \cite[Lemma 9]{wy1}: $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
+We classified tilings for $a^2b^2c$ and $a^3bc$ in \cite{wy1}.
+In this paper, we classify tilings for $a^3b^2$.

+By \cite[Lemma 9]{wy1}, we know the pentagon is given by Figure \ref{pentagon}, with normal edge $a$ and thick edge $b$.
+We always denote the angles by $\alpha,\beta,\gamma,\delta,\epsilon$ as indicated.
+The second picture is the flip of the first.
+We call the first arrangement of angles {\em positively} oriented, and the second arrangement {\em negatively} oriented.
+The angles determine the orientation.
+Conversely, the edge lengths and the orientation also determine the angles.
+The orientation gives a convenient way of presenting the tiling without indicating the angles.